zephyrec/tsdb/docs/data-model.md

 As you can see Time Series data left out a lot of information that is needed to get some meaning about it.
-Specifically the [Epoch][epoch] (normally the UNIX Epoch), [Temporal Resolution][tr] of each timestamp and the [Media Type][mt] of the data values.
+Specifically the [Epoch][epoch] (normally the UNIX Epoch), [Temporal Resolution][tr] (normally second or millisecond) of each timestamp and the [Media Type][mt] of the data values.
 Without this information usage of Time Series is restricted to a single Program that knows it in advance.

 In order to allow multiple tools to be used with the same Time Series, the model is extended to add support for Time Series metadata.
 Thus removing the need